ShahidPython/My-Data-Projects/Python/Advanced_BMI_Calculator_GUI/README.md

 3. BMI Calculation
     - The BMI is computed using the standard formula and shown with status text.
 4. Animated Visual
-    - A character image dynamically resizes based on height input, visualizing the change.
+    - The character image moves vertically based on height input, providing visual feedback.

 ---